CBPFGMS/cbpfgms.github.io/pbialp/README.md

 - `"false"`: the average line is not shown.

 If the value is neither `"true" ` nor `"false"`, it defaults to `"false" `.

+**`data-selectedcbpf`**: defines the selected CBPFs when the page loads.
+For not selecting any CBPF set the value to `"none"`, or just leave it empty:

+`""`

+For individual CBPFs set the value accordingly, such as:

+`"Yemen"`.

+For more than one CBPF separate the values with commas, such as:

+`"Yemen, Sudan, Iraq"`.

+For the accepted values, please refer to the data API.

+If the value is not a valid one it defaults to `"none"`.
+This value defines only the selected CBPFs when the page loads: the CBPFs can be easily selected and deselected by clicking on the lollipops.

 **`data-showhelp`**: shows the annotations explaining how to use the data visualisation.
 Accepted values: